Reid Blackburn: Assignment at Mount St. Helens

 Despite being assigned to stay on the mountain only until May 17, Blackburn opted to stay a few more days.
 Blackburn was situated near Coldwater Creek, 8 mi from the volcano, on the day of the eruption.

 Early on May 18, an earthquake measuring 5.1 on the Richter scale struck the region, creating a massive landslide—0.6 cumi of rock that released pressure on the volcano's crater, causing an ejection of steam.
 Just seconds later, Mount St. Helens erupted laterally, sending supersonic pyroclastic flows into the forest below.

 During the eruption, Blackburn was able to trigger two remotely operated advanced Nikon cameras setup on tripods at his Coldwater I camp and at a location above Spirit Lake.
 Both were powered by a car battery and placed inside Styrofoam ice chests to protect them.
-His final notebook entries noted shots taken at 8:33am and 8:34am and his notebook was found inside his radio transmitter case.
+His final notebook entries noted shots taken at 8:33 am and 8:34 am, and his notebook was found inside his radio transmitter case.
 Neither of the remote cameras were ever found.